Skip to main content

 Getting there

-By train from Vienna: Wien Meidling to Eisenstadt, approximately 45–55 minutes depending on the service, roughly 15€ return.
-Eisenstadt station is 20 minutes’ walk from the palace, or a short bus ride.
+By train from Vienna: Wien Meidling to Eisenstadt, approximately 45–55 minutes depending on the service, changing at Wulkaprodersdorf or using the direct service when available.
+Eisenstadt station is about 20 minutes’ walk from the palace, or a short local bus ride along the main road.
+The train frequency is reasonable on weekdays and reduced on weekends — check the ÖBB timetable before setting out.

 Top experiences